pantheon-systems/documentation/source/docs/articles/organizations/change-management.md

 <td class="tg-031e">- Create new Sites<br>- Cannot deploy to Test/Live</td>
 </tr>
 </table>
-*Users cannot be granted this role in organizations with Change Management.
+*Users cannot be granted this role in Organizations with Change Management.
 Only users who are added via email domain matching at user registration are given this role.
 P4A partners should not use this role.

 ### Change Management - Disabled

-By default, Change Management is not enabled for some types of organizations.
+By default, Change Management is not enabled for some types of Organizations.
 If Change Management is disabled, roles cannot be selected at the Organization or Site levels.
 At the Organization level, a checkbox appears to set a user as an Administrator, otherwise it defaults to the Unprivileged role.
 At the Site level, there is no role selector&mdash;all users are Team Members.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}